nickpoison/nickpoison.github.io/rissues.md

 &#128532; Well there are tests for some of these things, right??
    - did you know that if the null hypothesis is true, the p-value is Uniform(0,1).
 That means if the null hypothesis is true, the p-value has the same probability of being bigger than .95 than less than .05.
-   - and if you automate a test, you have to choose a cut-off for a decision... do you cut off at $p \le .05$ ?? well, what if $p=.051$ or $.052$ or ... ??  &#128565;
+   - and if you automate a test, you have to choose a cut-off for a decision... do you reject the null if $p \le .05$ ?? well, what if $p=.051$ or $.052$ or ... ??  &#128565;

 &#128122; Originally, `astsa` (the first versions written in basic) had automatic fitting of models but IT DIDN'T WORK and was scrapped.
 The bottom line is, if you don't know what you're doing, then why are you doing it?
 Maybe a better idea is to [take a short course on fitting ARIMA models to data](https://www.datacamp.com/courses/arima-models-in-r).
 It's really not that hard.

-&#129335; But daddy, what if I want to let a machine do it?
-Well kid, you're better off fitting long ARs and try to deal with transformations in a smart way... at least you don't have to check (approximate) overparameterization.
+&#129335; But what if I want to let a machine do it?
+Well, you're better off fitting long ARs and try to deal with transformations in a smart way... at least you don't have to check (approximate) overparameterization.

 &#128055; Here's a simple example of automated ARIMA fitting to white noise: